TheDirtMan/dirts-war-and-engineering/README.md

-# v1.0.1
+# v2.0.0

 ### Changelog
-- Added Mekanism for air
+- Air should work now
+- Create is now v6
+- Clockwork boiling point
+- Cooler electricity as an option
+- Pretty big update but not a huge log, whatever

 ### Notes
-- Ask any questions about engineering you have to be (preferably when I'm online)
+- Ask me any questions about engineering you have (preferably when I'm online)
 - Make sure you enable all of the resource packs, they improve the game a lot!
-The order sort of matters, so I've included a screenshot of the stuff that does (next message).
-You can replace the CMG Parade Protocol with CMG Steel Signal depending on the theme of your build.
+Order sort of matters, ask me if you don't know how.

 Also closed source bc too big for github